Our next Project Fund deadline is March 15, 2024 for projects happening between July 1 and December 31.

 Complete this section in its entirety.
 If you skip sections we may not be able to process your application.

 If you have received money from this fund before tell us about what you produced.

 Complete this section in its entirety.
-Use the above ACT core values as a guide when describing your project.
+Refer to the above ACT guiding principles when describing your project.